grongierisc/formation-template/README.md

 In this section, we will create an operation to save our objects in an extern database.
 We will be using the JDBC API, as well as the other docker container that we set up, with postgre on it.

 ## 10.1.
 Prerequisites
-In order to use postgre we will need to install psycopg2 which is a python module allowing us to connect to the postegre database with a simple command.<br>To do this you will need to be inside the docker container to install psycopg2 on iris python.<br>Once you are in the terminal enter :
+In order to use postgre we need psycopg2 which is a python module allowing us to connect to the postegre database with a simple command.<br>
+It was already done automatically but the steps are : access the inside of the docker container to install psycopg2 using pip3.<br>Once you are in the terminal enter :
 ```
 pip3 install psycopg2-binary
 ```

+Or add your module in the requirements.txt and rebuild the container.

 ## 10.2.
 Creating our new operation